cloudpups/universal-git-tags/README.md

 Futhermore, while it is true that a script could either be added inline or in the repo itself to accomplish a similar result, that adds extra stuff/cruft to the repository and pipeline definition that must now be maintianed.
 If you prefer to use the built in tasks of a specific pipeline platform (e.g. Circle CI, Azure DevOps) in liue of using a Gulp/Maven runner, then encapsulating/abstracting such an operation in a single Task should make sense (DRY).
 If you *do* prefer using pipeline platforms as a mechanism to simply kick off your own custom build scripts, then this extension probably does not fit your needs.

+## Supplying PATs from different systems

+Different systems have different requirements around how a Personal Access Token must be supplied in the extra headers.

+For Base64 encoding, Google has a fairly handy tool: https://toolbox.googleapps.com/apps/encode_decode/

+### GitHub

+* Encode PAT in Base64
+* Supply encoded PAT in Service Connection

+### Azure DevOps

+* Prepend PAT with a colon.
+For example, `:PAT`
+* Encode PAT with colon in Base64
+* Supply encoded PAT + colon in Service Connection

 ## Development

 ```sh